jlonge4/local_llama/README.md

 ## Installation

 On windows you have to have Visual Studio with a C compiler installed.
-Secondly you need a model, I used GPT4All-13B-snoozy.ggml.q4_0.bin, however any ggml should work.
+Secondly you need a model, I used llama-2-7b-chat.Q4_K_M.gguf, however any gguf should work.

+* Note GGUF is a new format introduced by the llama.cpp team on August 21st 2023.
+It is a replacement for GGML, which is no longer supported by llama.cpp.

-I downloaded the model here https://huggingface.co/TheBloke/GPT4All-13B-snoozy-GGML/tree/main Run pip install -r requirements.txt
+I downloaded the model here https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF Run pip install -r requirements.txt

 ## Usage